ireoostacchini/demo20.api.node/README.md

 - *Collect unit test coverage measurements
 - Add data per-test (e.g. use a separate API to load data into a database, and call it before each test)
 - Use a production-like environment for e2e testing

+## Documentation

+- Document API errors using Swagger or GraphQL